juliachanb/juliachanb.github.io/pages/portfolio.md

 [Go to larger project](https://www.revealnews.org/article/when-companies-hire-temp-workers-by-race-black-applicants-lose-out/)

 *I used JuxtaposeJS to create an interactive post that highlighed the code words and phrases temp agencies used to discriminate against job applicants based on race and gender.
-Can you decipher what code words like "small hands" or "code 3" meant?*
+Can you decipher what terms like "small hands" or "code 3" meant?*

 ---